7 Elements of the Perfect Backlink

 The number of links on the page also affects how impactful the link is.
 If there are 200+ links in one article, and you have one of those links, then the authority will be diluted more than if it were just one link above the fold.
 Placements or mentions need to be selective for you truly to receive a lot of value.

-In short, the number of links affect it, but usually really impactful placements have a ton of links, and the higher quality the signals, the less dilution there is.
+In short, the number of links affects it, but usually, really impactful placements have a ton of links, and the higher quality the signals, the less dilution there is.